 Scott Darling, Wildlife Management Program Manager, Rutland Office.

 Scott has been with the department since 1982.
 He holds a master's degree in administration from Saint Michaels College.
-As wildlife management program manager, Scott is responsible for supervising the department's game management projects and personnel, as well as directing bat conservation and management within the state.
+As wildlife management program manager, Scott is responsible for supervising the department's game management projects and personnel.
 During his personal time, Scott enjoys fishing, hunting, camping, traveling, and baseball.

 Contact: Rutland Office, 802-786-3862, email@example.com